Coleman Carlsbad Fast Pitch 6 Review

 This tent packs down relatively small for a car camping tent, and is on the lighter side of the tents in this review.
 It is not as small as some, but it is nice to have the extra space and features of the tent, so that's a good tradeoff in this category.

-The Carlsbad Fast Pitch 6 is very affordable for tents in this category, coming in under $300.
+The Carlsbad Fast Pitch 6 is very affordable for tents in this category.
 This tent is a great buy for your warm weather camping needs.